-- 6.34 In February 2004 the London Plan introduced a requirement for larger schemes to produce some of their energy needs through onsite renewable provision.
+6.34 In February 2004 the London Plan introduced a requirement for larger schemes to produce some of their energy needs through onsite renewable provision.
 A figure of 10% was identified by the Mayor's Energy Strategy.
 This has been increased to 20% in the 2008 revised London Plan.
 To conform with this objective, major commercial applications over 1,000 square metres and residential developments of 10 or more units should seek to produce 20% of their energy through on site renewable energy generation.
 A number of schemes are beginning to emerge in the borough.
 The Council is looking to develop a method of collecting and monitoring data for this.
 This will be monitored in subsequent annual monitoring reports.
+This requirement has been identified in the emerging Local Development Framework.
+However, at the time of writing this report, the replacement London Plan, July 2011 does not have any set target.
+Instead, the Council has been given the discretion to set its own target on renewable energy for new developments in the borough.

-This requirement has been identified in the emerging Local Development Framework. - 6.35 In the future it is proposed to state the number of planning approvals which have carried out an energy assessment.
+6.35 In the future it is proposed to state the number of planning approvals which have carried out an energy assessment.
 It would be possible to measure the number of approvals where renewable technologies were included on site as part of the application.
 Additionally, the amount of energy that has been generated, both in terms of percentages and the amount of electricity generated could be reported on.
 Finally, the amount of carbon saved by the inclusion of energy conservation and renewable energy installations could also be recorded.